 SQL modes that control how strict the server is about accepting or rejecting invalid data.

 These features have several implications for numeric operations and provide a high degree of compliance with standard SQL:

-not on environmental factors such as how the underlying C
+ROUND()depends on its argument, not on environmental factors such as how the underlying C library works.

 Platform independence: Operations on exact numeric values are the same across different platforms such as Windows and Unix.

 Control over handling of invalid values: Overflow and division by zero are detectable and can be treated as errors.
 For example, you can treat a value that is too large for a column as an error rather than having the value truncated to lie within the range of the column's data type.
 Similarly, you can treat division by zero as an error rather than as an operation that produces a result of